MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 ### Resolution

 If none of the Unified Interface SLAs are activated, then you must activate one of the SLAs to activate the **SLAInstanceMonitoringWarningAndExpiryFlow**.
-The flow must only be turned on and off by a user who has the SLA KPI privileges at a global level for **prvWriteSLAKPIInstance** and **prvWriteSLAKPIWrite**.
+The flow must only be turned off and on by a user who has the SLA KPI privileges at a global level for **prvWriteSLAKPIInstance** and **prvWriteSLAKPIWrite**.

 However, if all the SLAs are active but the flow is still deactivated, perform the following steps:

 1. In https://powerautomate.microsoft.com, navigate to **My flows > Cloud flows**.
-2. In **Cloud flows**, select  **SLAWarningAndExpiryMonitoringFlow**.
+2. In **Cloud flows**, select  **SLAInstanceMonitoringWarningAndExpiryFlow**.
 3. Select **Turn on**.

 ## Deletion of SLAs or SLA Items show error messages in UCI during solution upgrade or manual deletion